alukin40/aws-automl-ts-cdk/README.md

 Implemented in Lambda Function which is triggered by S3 Bucket when a new __.zip__ file is uploaded into __/raw__ in a S3 Bucket created by CDK.
 Lambda Function triggers the Step Function pipeline.

 ### Data Preprocessing
 Implemented in Glue Python Job.
 Performs data operations defined in python scripts.
-The current code does nothing but printing out dataset files, but you can add your own preprocessing logics using pandas, NumPy, sklearn, etc.
+The script provided does merge of 3 input files (`TTS.csv`, `RTS.csv`, `metadata.csv`) into 1 input file which SageMaker Autopilot for Time Series expects.
+You can extend this script as per your needs.

 ### Autopilot Training Creation
 Implemented in Lambda Function.
 Creates Amazon SageMaker Autopilot Training job for Time Series data using a newest version of SageMaker API [CreateAutoMLJobV2](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateAutoMLJobV2.html), as there no direct intergation from Step Functions for this API.